alby-tomy/Django_Beginner_level/README.md

 - The Website Scraping project is a Django application designed to perform web scraping.
 Users can input a URL, initiate the scraping process, and view the scraped data on the web interface.

 ## Activation of Virtual Environment
--Follow the steps mentioned in the "Activation of Virtual Environment" section above.
+- Follow the steps mentioned in the "Activation of Virtual Environment" section above.

 ## Features
 - Input a URL for web scraping